 The Key Qualities of Attorneys That Handle Truck Accident Claims

-The ideal truck accident attorney will be an attorney who has served in a company that specializes in the trucking or construction industry for many years.
+The ideal truck accident attorney in San Antonio will be an attorney who has served in a company that specializes in the trucking or construction industry for many years.
 The reason for this is that they will have connections to the insurance industry that will be helpful to your prospective truck accident claim.

 If you are a truck driver, you should have a truck accident attorney that you consult with.
 There are many trucking accidents while driving at night, and you could be held liable for negligence.
 Your employer could also be held liable for negligence through the theory of respondeat superior.
 Respondeat superior means that your supervisor can be liable for your negligence if you are in an accident during your work day.
 This is important to note because if you are liable, then your employer could also have possible rights to terminate your employment.
 Having pertinent legal knowledge about your rights as a truck driver is crucial to your success in the industry.